ektavats/BerryBERT/README.md

 # BerryBERT
-BERT text classification for Finnish OCR texts to study commodification of wild lingon berries
+BERT text classification for Finnish OCR texts to study commodification of wild lingon berries.
+For more details, refer to our paper [here](https://2023.dhbenelux.org/wp-content/uploads/2023/05/DHB2023_paper_847-1.pdf).

+Matti La Mela and Ekta Vats, Automatic classification of historical texts using a BERT model: News about wild berries, 1860–1910, Digital History in Sweden Conference (DH Benelux), Belgium, 1-4, 2023.

-Using Simple Transformers - an NLP library based on the [Transformers](https://huggingface.co/docs/transformers/index) library by HuggingFace. <br>
+This implementation uses Simple Transformers - an NLP library based on the [Transformers](https://huggingface.co/docs/transformers/index) library by HuggingFace. <br>

 ## Dataset: <br>
 Berry corpus. <br> <br>